CSC207-UofT/course-project-11-59pm/README.md

 To win the game you want to capture all proviences <br />
 Every round you can either encouter a random story event where the input is Y/N <br />
 Or a decision event, where you choose from 3 options listed where the input is 1,2, or 3 <br />.
-During the turns, user can generate summary of the States that happened which basically displays the attirbutes for their province (which still a little buggy, but lowerBound = 0, UpperBound = 1 on the first iteration or lowerBound = 1 or UpperBound = 2 -- when further into the game works fine).
+During the turns, user can generate summary of the States that happened which <br />
+basically displays the attirbutes for their province (which still a little buggy, <br />
+but lowerBound = 0, UpperBound = 1 on the first iteration or <br />
+lowerBound = 1 or UpperBound = 2 -- when further into the game works fine).

 ***NOTE: The Summary function is a little buggy for some reason and it just overwrites the previous states.****